Chart Color Schemes

 Tallai demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate is 28.2%, higher than the Rest of Qld average of 20.6%.
-This rate exceeds that of the SA3 area at 20.8%.
+The area's educational profile is notable regionally, with university qualification rates of 28.2% among residents aged 15+ exceeding the Rest of Qld average of 20.6% and that of SA3 area at 20.8%.
 Bachelor degrees are most common at 19.4%, followed by postgraduate qualifications (5.8%) and graduate diplomas (3.0%).
+Vocational credentials are prominent, with 38.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.1% and certificates for 25.0%.

-Vocational credentials are held by 38.1% of residents aged 15+, with advanced diplomas at 13.1% and certificates at 25.0%.
-Educational participation is high, with 33.9% currently enrolled in formal education.
+Educational participation is high, with 33.9% of residents currently enrolled in formal education.
 This includes 11.2% in secondary education, 11.0% in primary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education